Discovering Multiagent Learning Algorithms with Large Language Models: Experimental Evaluation

-We evaluate the efficacy of the evolved algorithm, VAD-CFR, against established game-theoretic baselines.
-We benchmarked VAD-CFR against a suite of state-of-the-art regret minimization algorithms: standard CFR~\citep{Zinkevich2007CFR}, CFR+~\citep{tammelin2014solving}, Linear CFR (LCFR), Discounted CFR (DCFR)~\citep{brown2019solving}, Predictive CFR+ (PCFR+)~\citep{farina2021faster}, Discounted Predictive CFR+ (DPCFR+)~\citep{xu2024minimizing}, and a Hyperparameter Schedule-powered PCFR variant HS-PCFR+(30)~\citep{zhang2024faster}.
-Performance was quantified using exploitability (measured on a logarithmic scale) over a fixed horizon of 1000 iterations, e.g., $K=1000$.
-For all domains the exploitability scores are computed exactly.
+The evolutionary search over the CFR design space yielded a remarkably sophisticated algorithm we term Volatility-Adaptive Discounted (VAD-)CFR, whose source code is provided in Listing~\ref{lst:vadcfr}.
+We benchmarked evolved VAD-CFR against a suite of state-of-the-art regret minimization algorithms: standard CFR~\citep{Zinkevich2007CFR}, CFR+~\citep{tammelin2014solving}, Linear CFR (LCFR), Discounted CFR (DCFR)~\citep{brown2019solving}, Predictive CFR+ (PCFR+)~\citep{farina2021faster}, Discounted Predictive CFR+ (DPCFR+)~\citep{xu2024minimizing}, and a Hyperparameter Schedule-powered PCFR variant HS-PCFR+(30)~\citep{zhang2024faster}.
+Performance was quantified using exploitability (measured on a logarithmic scale) over a fixed horizon of $K=1000$ iterations.
 We use CFR+ as the seed program.
 The prompt we use is shown in Listing~\ref{lst:cfr_prompt} in the Appendix.